akash-network/website/src/content/Blog/the-rise-of-decentralized-compute/index.md

 *This is a special guest post from Lachlan Todd, a new community contributor to Akash Network.*

-Lachlan is a freelance technical writer and marketer in the DeFi space.
+*Lachlan is a freelance technical writer and marketer in the DeFi space.
 He contributes to projects including Fhenix (FHE), ZeroGravity (parallelized DA), and Babylon (BTC restaking), amongst others.
-Prior to this, he received his Master's degree in Big Data and began his career as a DeFi Sales Engineer at Stably:
+Prior to this, he received his Master's degree in Big Data and began his career as a DeFi Sales Engineer at Stably.*

 ---

-# Introduction
+## Introduction

 Web2 cloud computing is one of the largest and fastest-growing industries, yet ripe for disruption given a myriad of issues faced.
 In particular, centralized cloud providers have permissioned servicing, limited resource availability, data lock-ins, and prohibitive costs that can be solved through decentralized computing.